 If you are looking for headwear, check out hotheadcap.com.
 In this store, you will find a range of streetwear caps.
 The product page basically consists of two parts.
 A slider with photos, and a column with a description and a button for purchases.
 It is enough to present a product in a comprehensive way.
 The design of the product subpage is a continuation of the look of the home page, which by the way also deserves attention.

 At the onsclothing.com men's clothing store, the product pages have a classic layout.
 On this website, it is the details that are impressive.
 The slider with a gallery, which enlarges the picture when hovering the cursor over it, works very well when viewing the products.
 The bar allowing the choice of the size, colour as well as adding the product to the cart sticks to the bottom of the screen in an unobtrusive way.
 This solution does not allow you to forget that you are on the store's website and that you can quickly add every product to the basket.

-Summary, or what a good product page with clothing, should look like
+What a good product page with clothing, should look like?

 A good product page with clothing allows the user to "feel" the product.
 Pictures showing the details are essential.
 Almost like in an actual brick and mortar store, contact with the product is important.
 Obviously, a monitor will not replace a fitting room, and this barrier cannot be overcome, but if you can ensure the product to be well-presented, it will not turn out to be a disappointment upon a delivery.

 Focusing on the product makes the product pages mostly minimalist and without flashy colours.
 White colour as a background works very well because it strongly emphasises photos.